Withdrawal and Return to the College

 - the director of disability services

-The EC may request that a representative from Class Deans, Residence Life or another area of the College present information about the student’s experience.
+The EC may request that a representative from the Class Deans office, Residence Life or another area of the College present information about the student’s experience.
 In addition, other administrators may be added to the Evaluation Committee if expertise is needed that is not already represented on the EC.

 The EC may ask the student (and if appropriate, the family) to participate in the review by inviting them to make a brief written or oral statement.

 The EC has access to the student’s educational records as required for an appropriate review.
-A representative from the medical or counseling services may share information regarding the student’s health on an as-needed basis.
-The information shared may include hospital records if the student has been hospitalized, or other information from outside providers, or internal evaluations.
+A representative from the medical or counseling services may share information regarding the student’s health in limited circumstances or with the student’s expressed permission.
+The information shared may include hospital records if the student has been hospitalized, other information from outside providers or internal evaluations.

-The EC is responsible for informing a student (and if appropriate, her parents or guardians) the result of the committee’s deliberations.
+The EC is responsible for informing a student (and if appropriate, their parents or guardians) the result of the committee’s deliberations.

 The EC's decision following consideration of all relevant information will be the final decision of the College.
 The Evaluation Committee will communicate its decision to the student and the appropriate administrative offices.